 IV.
 B. 11.
 Employee Assistance Program

 Employees and their family members may receive counseling for a wide range of personal problems, including marriage and family problems, alcoholism, drug abuse, financial problems, eating disorders, stress, depression, and anxiety.
 The EAP provides up to five hours of assessment and counseling with no cost to Knox employees.
 Services are completely confidential; no one at the College knows the identity of any employee who uses this program.
 Services are provided by Advanced Behavioral Health.
-A brochure on the EAP program is available from the Personnel Office.
 For additional information or to make an appointment, phone (309) 342-6852.

 IV.
 B. 12.
 Services to Retired Faculty